 This post, Sex in Korea, is probably not what you are thinking it will be, but it will definitely crush any illusions you might have from the world of Korean dramas or the world of Korean idols where Koreans just don’t have sex, let alone kiss or date– except for in Soulmate and 12 Men in A Year, my two favorite Korean dramas, because they were so real and honest rather than JUST being ridiculously romantic.

-So, let’s start from the bottom and work our way up.
+So, let’s start from the bottom– prostitution, and work our way up to pleasure and procreation!

 Prostitution, or “host and hostess” culture, is still very popular in Korea.